 Clearly we can see that there is a moderate amount of obstruction visible between some of the arrows.
 Now you can see how the obstruction reduces the amount of visible white space under the table facet.

-But you might also notice how the color of the triangular sections under the table facet appear to be getting darker.
+But you might also notice how the color of the triangular sections under the table facet appears to be getting darker.
 You can also see how the width of the arrows appears to be getting thicker and bulkier looking.
 This is an optical effect created by the offset of the crown and pavilion sections.

 Now you might like the optical properties of this diamond if you spend a lot of time under pin-fire type lighting.
 However, this is definitely not the kind of diamond that I would choose for myself.
 I prefer the consistent light performance provided by diamonds cut to the center range of proportions.
 They’re going to look exceptional in practically every lighting environment.